 But before you start catching more and bigger fish with custom C-MAP Genesis maps, you’ve got to get those maps onto the compatible* sonar/GPS unit on your boat.
 This article will cover the step-by-step process to download to an SD card and load into your sonar/GPS unit the custom maps you’ve made with sonar data you’ve recorded yourself.
 If you’re not ready yet to record sonar data and create your own custom maps — and would rather download free Social Map charts community-sourced by other anglers in the C-MAP Genesis community, read this article.
 Continue reading “How to download and use a custom C-MAP Genesis map in your sonar/GPS unit”

 One of the most popular features of C-MAP Genesis is Social Map, an online database of FREE downloadable maps for waterbodies close to home, across the country and around the world.
 This article will teach you how to find maps of the waterbodies you’re interested in and how to download those maps for use on the water in your compatible* sonar/GPS device.

-At a glance, C-MAP Genesis subscribers can now more quickly identify dangerously shallow areas, more efficiently troll the most productive portions of the water column, and more easily find fish-holding high spots surrounded by deeper water.
+At a glance, C-MAP Genesis subscribers and Precision Contour HD card owners can now more quickly identify dangerously shallow areas, more efficiently troll the most productive portions of the water column, and more easily find fish-holding high spots and holes.

-All that and more is now possible thanks to a new feature that allows C-MAP Genesis subscribers to select and set custom color palettes to highlight multiple depth ranges on the Insight Genesis maps they use on their compatible sonar/GPS units.*
+All that and more is now possible thanks to a feature that allows the users of select C-MAP charts to select and set custom color palettes to highlight multiple depth ranges on the contour maps they use on their compatible sonar/GPS units.*